Language Access Plan

 To access ASL interpretation, the DOR utilizes SSA-Is either in person or via Video Remote Interpreting On-Demand (VRIOD) services, which are tailored to deliver instant access to SSA-Is for DOR staff to actively participate in meetings and training sessions.
 The following are procedures for DOR employees to access VRIOD:

-• Step 3: Send a message to the interpreter via MS Teams to request service.
+Step 3: Send a message to the interpreter via Microsoft (MS) Teams to request service.

-• Step 5: Connect with the interpreter via Microsoft Teams video or send a meeting link.
+Step 5: Connect with the interpreter via MS Teams video or send a meeting link.

 Translation

-DOR maintains an external contract with a vendor that provides written translation services from English to more than 200 languages.
-Written translation services are used for various translation needs of vital documents.
-(Please refer to the document list below.)
+The DOR maintains an external contract with a vendor that provides written translation services from English to more than 200 languages.
+Vendor translation services are used for all vital document translations and other required materials.

-Per the CalHHS policy, DOR is committed to translating its vital documents into the top five threshold languages spoken in California according to the Census (Spanish, Chinese, Vietnamese, Korean, and Tagalog), as well as the languages most commonly spoken by DOR program participants.
-The languages currently most commonly spoken among DOR program participants are Spanish, ASL, Vietnamese, Cantonese/Yue (written Chinese), and Cambodian/Khmer.
+The DOR follows CalHHS policy by translating all vital documents into the top five languages spoken in California (Spanish, Chinese, Vietnamese, Korean, and Tagalog), as well as the languages most commonly used by our participants.
+Currently, these include Spanish, ASL, Vietnamese, Cantonese/Yue (Simplified and Traditional), and Cambodian/Khmer.
+The DOR is actively updating and translating all identified vital documents in these languages to ensure accessible information for all participants.

-To request written translation services, DOR employees can send Central Office requests to DOR’S Bilingual Services Coordinator or Field Office requests to the Program Policy Section.
+To request written translation services, DOR employees can send Central Office requests to the DOR’s Bilingual Services Coordinator or Field Office requests to the Program Policy Section.
 The analyst will then provide the materials to the vendor to translate.
+The DOR does not use bilingual staff to translate written materials.

 Back to Table of Contents